|

 they authorized SpaceCom to taunt Kor's assets in any fashion

-words, "we don't want to hear about it."
+meant, "We don't want to hear about it."
 A battle beneath the

 watershell was considered